-Build command is used for building images from a docker file.
-Let’s check some of essential docker build commands.
+The build command is used for building images from a Docker file.
+Let’s now check out some of the essential Docker build commands.

-- To build the image from the docker file and tag image
+- To build an image from the Docker file and tag it:

 Docker build -t myapp :1.0

-- List all images that are locally stored
+- To list all the images that are locally stored:

-- Delete an image from the docker store
+- To delete an image from the Docker Store:

 Docker rmi alpine: 3.4

-Run command is used for creating a container from a specified image.
-Check these run commands for your reference.
+The run command is used for creating a container from a specified image.
+Check out the below-listed run commands.